Whileherham/IMR-HSNet/README.md

 # IMR-HSNet

-This is the official codes of our paper **Iterative Few-shot Semantic Segmentation from Image Label Text**
+This is the official code of our paper **Iterative Few-shot Semantic Segmentation from Image Label Text**
 Codes will be available soon!